Located near the small town of Pereyaslav-Khmelnytsky, this outdoor museum makes a great day trip from Kiev

 Upon arrival in Pereyaslav-Khmelnytsky, Lonely Planet’s suggestion of taking a taxi the 8km to the furthermost away (main) entrance of the museum, then walking through the grounds (seeing the places of interest along the way) and exiting at the entrance closer to town is a good one.
 The distance between the two entrances is at least a couple of kilometres and it’s an easy walk of about forty minutes back to the centre of town.

 To get back to Kiev on public transport, repeat the above process in reverse.

 The entrance fee to enter the main site is 30uah (US$1.16) per person.
 On top of this, some of the buildings have an additional (but negligible) entrance fee of 2-3uah (US$0.11) per person.
 We think we also paid a camera fee but can’t remember exactly what this was.

 The museum is open daily from 10am to 5pm.

-Is it worth visiting the Mid-Dnipro Museum of Folk Architecture & Life in Pereyaslav-Khmelnytsky?
+Is the Mid-Dnipro Museum of Folk Architecture & Life in Pereyaslav-Khmelnytsky worth visiting?